 - the ability to gain people's trust and confidence

 - the ability to cope with stressful situations

 - report-writing skills

-- good organising skills, with the ability to plan your own workload
+- the ability to use your own initiative

 - motivation and commitment.